-Assign a camera function: Preset, Sequence, Autopan or Cruise, and specify a Preset Point / Sequence Line / Autopan Path / Cruise Line for the camera to perform at an alarm occurrence.
+Assign a camera function: Preset, Sequence, Autopan or Cruise, and specify a Function Line for the camera to perform when an alarm is triggered.

-NOTE: Please refer to the sections through [Preset Programming](#) to [Sequence Line Programming](#) for details of Preset Point / Cruise Line / Autopan Path / Sequence Line setups.
+NOTE: Please refer to the sections [Preset](#), [Cruise](#), [Autopan](#), and [Sequence](#) for details of Preset Point / Cruise Line / Autopan Path / Sequence Line setups.

-If the selected function is <Preset>, it is required to enter its dwell time (1 sec. to 256 sec.) in the corresponding field as shown below.
+If the selected function is <Preset>, it is required to enter its dwell time (1 sec. to 256 sec.) in the corresponding field.
 When the alarm is triggered, the camera will go to the selected Preset Point and stay there for a user-defined period of time.

 As for other function modes, the camera will keep executing the specified function; to stop the performance, simply change the camera's status.